Karen-Najafzadeh/Unity-Internship-Learning-Documentation/README.md

 This documentation is a way to give back to the community while documenting my growth as a developer.
 I hope it helps others in their journey as much as it has helped me!

----

-Let me know if you’d like to tailor any part of this to be more specific or add any additional sections!